 B I O

-Non-objective artist Aimée Farnet Siegel works with color and line through the medium of hand painted and manipulated paper.
-Her works inhabit space outside the two dimensional plain of paint on canvas and have a depth beyond collage and are closer in nature to assemblage.
+Aimée Farnet Siegel works with color and line through the medium of hand painted and manipulated paper.
+Her works inhabit space outside the two dimensional plain of paint on canvas.
+They have a depth beyond collage and are closer to nature in assemblage.

-Treating refined pulp much as a ceramicist would clay or a designer word bolts of fabric, Siegel renders, rents, and reassembles the tactile medium in creating two- and three-dimensional works.
-Working with 16 foot rolls of paper and miscellaneous fragments and glue, the results range from asymmetrical hangings to sculptural freestanding figures.
+Treating refined pulp much as a ceramicist would clay or a designer would bolts of fabric, Siegel renders, rents, and reassembles the tactile medium, creating two and three-dimensional works.
+Working with rolls of paper, miscellaneous fragments, and glue, the results range from asymmetrical hangings to sculptural freestanding figures.

-Born in New Orleans in 1963 Siegel received her BFA from Louisiana State University and later studied at the New Orleans Academy Of Fine Arts.
-She develop a career as a graphic designer and Incorporated as Aimee Farnet Design Group in 1985.
+Born in New Orleans in 1963, Siegel received her BFA from Louisiana State University and later studied at the New Orleans Academy of Fine Arts.
+She developed a career as a graphic designer and Incorporated as Aimee Farnet Design Group in 1985.

-Siegel teaches at the New Orleans Academy Of Fine Arts and is an independent curator.
+Siegel teaches at the New Orleans Academy of Fine Arts.
 She has two grown children and works and lives in New Orleans with her husband.